- Published on

 - @jsbugpost

-Given an array containing N
+Given an array containing N integers, and an number S

-denoting a target sum
+denoting a target sum.

 Find all distinct integers that can add up to form target sum.
 The numbers in each triplet should be ordered in ascending order, and triplets should be ordered too.